vic/typhon/README.md

 - Have the Typhon compiler produce Rubinius bytecode.

+  IN PROGRESS.

+  We add bytecode methods to AST nodes as they are being used.

 - Lots of tests.

+  IN PROGRESS.

+  Currently we use the scripts from examples/ directory to test that `typhon` and `python` programs produce the same output.

+  Try running the example specs with

+    $ mspec spec/examples/examples_spec.rb

+  Of course we need more specs without having to rely on stdout output.
+We're into it.
+Anyways ensuring all the files under examples/ work is always a good-thing(tm).

 - Investigate if we pypy has a Python parser in Python, if so, we could use that once we compile python programs to teplace the sexp-script.

+  Im in search of a nice Python parser that can be implemented in Ruby or used as a c-extension.
+Right now, we use a simple Python script that outputs a program AST using Ruby literals then feed that to the Typhon compiler to produce Rubinius asm

 - Bootstrap. write the Typhon compiler in Python.